 Location: Coastal Maine Botanical Gardens, 105 Botanical Gardens Drive, Boothbay ME

 We understand that Gardens Aglow bridges the holiday season, but the light show is so magical that it is worth including it in your visit if you can.
-Bundle up, and plan for a one-mile walk through 14 acres of gardens that have been festooned with over 750,000 LED lights.
+Bundle up, and plan for a one mile walk through 14 acres of gardens that have been festooned with over 750,000 LED lights.
 After visiting the gardens with their winter glow, you will want to return and see how it looks in bloom next spring!
 Enjoy kettle corn and blueberry crisp along the route.
 You can shop for gifts from their Gardenshop featuring local artisans, local makers, and environmentally-conscious merchants, and every purchase-even online-is powerful: every sale directly supports their mission to inspire meaningful connections among people, plants, and nature through education, horticulture, and research.

 While in the area, check out the entries in the Lighting Contest.
 There are almost two dozen entries of both business and residential entries.
 Drive by and vote for your favorites.

 Location: Camden Snow Bowl, 20 Barnestown Road, Camden ME